ooples/pine_script_docs/source/essential/Bar_states_Built-in_variables_barstate.rst

     label.new(bar_index, na, yloc=yloc.abovebar, text=t,
               color=hist ? color.green : color.red)

-We begin by adding the "Bar States" study to a yearly chart and take a screenshot before any realtime update is received.
+We begin by adding the indicator to a yearly chart and take a screenshot before any realtime update is received.
 This shows the *first* and the *last* bars, and the fact that all bars are *new* ones:

 .. image:: images/barstates_history_only.png

 When a realtime update is received, the picture changes slightly.
-The current bar is no longer a historical bar, it has become a realtime bar.
-Additionally, it is neither *new* nor *confirmed*, which we indicate with the *intra-bar* text in the label.
+The current bar is no longer a historical bar; it has become a realtime bar.
+Additionally, it is neither *new* nor *confirmed*, which we indicate with the "intra-bar" text in the label.

 .. image:: images/barstates_history_then_realtime.png

-This is a screenshot of the same symbol at a *1 minute* timeframe, after a few realtime bars have elapsed.
+This is a screenshot of the same symbol at a 1min timeframe, after a few realtime bars have elapsed.
 The elapsed realtime bars show the *confirmed* state.

 .. image:: images/barstates_history_then_more_realtime.png

-.. rubric:: Footnotes

-.. [#isconfirmed] Variable ``barstate.isconfirmed`` returns the state of current chart symbol data only.
-   It does not take into account any secondary symbol data requested with the ``request.security`` function.